YOLayout/YOLayout/README.md

 ## Box Model

-The `YOLayout/Box` subspec has a box model `YOVBox` and `YOHBox`.
-This is an example of an application of YOLayout that you might find useful.
+Using YOLayout we implemented views using a box model `YOVBox` and `YOHBox`.
+This is an example of an application of YOLayout.

 `YOVBox` is for vertical layout, and `YOHBox` is for horizontal layout.
 For example: